elninotech/uppload/content/help/services/import-from-web-service/instagram.md

 ## Why don't I see the Instagram icon?

-If you don't see the camera icon, it could be because:
+If you don't see the Instagram icon, it could be because:

 - Your browser does not support importing an image from Instagram; if this is the case, you should update your browser
 - The website has not enabled the Instagram import feature